saeed2402/bedrock-observability/README.md

 and cache hit savings, all broken down by environment, feature, region, and prompt version.

-There's no real backend service here - `lambda/lambda_function.py` is a standalone Lambda that fires a batch of made-up prompts at Bedrock and publishes the metrics you'd care about in production.
+There's no real backend service here, `lambda/lambda_function.py` is a standalone Lambda that fires a batch of made-up prompts at Bedrock and publishes the metrics you'd care about in production.
 Under the hood, it simulates an AI tutoring app (a student asking for hints, explanations, and practice questions).
-Swap in your own prompts and it works the same way for any Bedrock-backed feature - the tutoring angle is only there to give the dashboard something to show.
+Swap in your own prompts and it works the same way for any Bedrock-backed feature, the tutoring angle is only there to give the dashboard something to show.

+Note that the lambda function deliberately sends ~1% of requests with an invalid maxTokens to keep the error-rate widget non-flat.

 ## What's here